 Each specific site proposed for development or re-development is unique due to soils, land cover, topography, location, land use and many other variables.
-These unique characteristics make it difficult if not impossible to develop one set of uniform storm water standards which can accommodate all variables.
+These unique characteristics make it difficult, if not impossible, to develop one set of uniform storm water standards which can accommodate all variables.
 Due to this parameter, additional requirements not included in these standards may be necessary to meet the intent of these rules.
-Also, waivers and variances form certain provisions of these design standards or rules may be requested when it can be determined the standard cannot be feasibly accommodated.
-In these situations, alternatives can be proposed which are consistent with the overall intent of these rules must be proposed for consideration and will be subject to the approval of the St. Clair County Drain Commissioner.
+Also, waivers and variances from certain provisions of these design standards or rules may be requested when it can be determined that the standard cannot be feasibly accommodated.
+In these situations, alternatives consistent with the overall intent of these rules may be proposed for consideration and will be subject to the approval of the St. Clair County Drain Commissioner.
 For example, if there is an underdrain sand filtration system in place to completely filter all runoff from this system, then the first flush treatment criteria can be disregarded.
-During the review of the final submittal if the design meets volume, applicable water quality standards and any applicable discharge criteria it can be approved by the drain engineer or designee.
+During the review of the final submittal, if the design meets applicable volume and water quality standards and any applicable discharge criteria, it can be approved by the Drain Commissioner's engineer or designee.

 Soil borings and/or soil test pits may be required to determine the feasibility of infiltration.
-Also, the design engineer must research the soils in the area of development/re-development and determine the hydrologic soil groups (HSG A, B, C, or D) and soil characteristics.
-The majority of the urbanized area of St. Clair County does not have the very permeable soils and the soils are mainly type C and D soils.
-IF the site has had previous soils borings and BMPs in place which have functioned well in the past and can currently meet the 0.25 inches per hour infiltration rate then new soil borings will not be required.
-Or, if the soils map and soil profile is known to show an area which is conducive to infiltration, then soils borings may not be required.
-However, this is still an option the drain engineer or designee may determine as necessary.
+Also, the design engineer must research the soils in the area of development/re-development and determine the hydrologic soil groups (HSG - A, B, C, or D) and soil characteristics.
+The majority of the Urbanized Area of St. Clair County does not have very permeable soils and the soils are mainly type C and D soils.
+If the site has had previous soils borings and BMPs in place which have functioned well in the past and can currently meet the 0.25 inches per hour infiltration rate, or if the soils map and soil profile show an area which is conducive to infiltration, then new soil borings may not be required.
+The need for soil borings will be determined by the Drain Commissioner's engineer or designee.

-Another aspect to be cognizant of when implementing infiltration practices is the buildings on the perimeter of a site development, are there basements nearby or other structural building which may be adversely impacted by an infiltration practice being implemented in an area with a clay layer just a few feet under the soils which prevent effective infiltration.
+Another aspect to be cognizant of when implementing infiltration practices is the buildings on the perimeter of a site development.
+The design engineer must consider basements nearby or other buildings which may be adversely impacted by an infiltration practice being implemented in an area with a clay layer just a few feet under the soils which prevents effective infiltration.